Statement of Intent for Reading

 At Eldene Nursery and Primary School we believe that reading is the most important part of the school curriculum and an essential life skill.
 It is the key to learning in all subjects.
 Our goal is that all children learn to read rapidly, and we aim to inspire a true love of reading, whereby children are fluent, enthusiastic and motivated readers.

 Curriculum design for Reading:

-In EYFS, the aim is for children to read in school individually in school, at least once a week and ideally more frequently, with a TA or a trained volunteer.
-Group Reading commences in Year 1 when appropriate.
-Whole class teaching of reading is trialled in Term 6 only.
-In Year 2, whole class teaching of reading takes place every other week from Term 2.
-Group Reading takes place on the alternate weeks.
+In EYFS, the aim is for children to read in school individually, at least once a week and ideally more frequently, with a TA or a trained volunteer.
+Group reading commences in Year 1.
+Whole class teaching of reading is introduced in Term 6.
+In Year 2, a blend of whole class teaching of reading and group reading takes place.

 Children are encouraged to read five times a week at home in order to practise skills learned at school.
 This is celebrated in Friday assembly.

 Curriculum Choices for Reading:

 - Book Week

 - Scholastic book fair visits twice a year